 What is pickleball?

 Playing pickleball is a fun activity that combines elements of tennis, badminton, and ping-pong.
-It is played both indoors and outdoors on a badminton-size court and a slightly modified tennis net.
-In this sport, a paddle and a plastic ball with holes are utilized.
+It is played both indoors and outdoors on a badminton-size pickleball court and a slightly modified tennis net.
+In this sport, a pickleball paddle, court shoes and a plastic ball with holes are utilized.
 It can be played as doubles or as singles, and everyone can enjoy it, regardless of their skill level and age.
+The rules are simple and easy to learn and it is easy to start playing pickleball.

 Pickleball was developed in 1965 by Joel Pritchard and friends on Bainbridge Island, Washington.
 It was created to be a sport that could be played in Pritchard’s backyard.